 In the U.S. right now, interest rates are still pretty low, especially for things like mortgages or business loans.
 If you’ve been thinking of refinancing, or negotiating a better interest rate, now’s the time to do it.
 To get the best rates, apply with your local credit union or community bank.

 Credit cards are usually up next thing on the list, so if you have decent credit or steady payment history, try calling your credit card company and requesting a lower rate on your card.
-If that doesn’t work try taking advantage of a promotion like 0% interest rate for 18 months, by transferring your balance.
+If that doesn’t work try taking advantage of a credit card balance transfer promotion to save money.

 Finally, you can often get a lower rate for combining multiple loans from the institution or linking a checking account to your loan.
 I was able to do this when I had my car loan and received a 0.25% lower rate since I linked my checking account to it, at the same bank.